 Two of the simplest, least expensive and most effective methods of pain relief are heat and cold treatments.

-- Soak in a warm bath or whirlpool.
+- Soak in a warm whirlpool.

 - Use a heating pad (protect skin with a cloth buffer) for up to 20 minutes at a time.
 Or buy an air-activated heat pack if you need one that’s portable.